Kakakharel/Kakakharel/README.md

 - 🌱 I’m currently working as a Marketing Personal in various Marketing field.
 - 💞️ I’m looking to collaborate on different content for my ongoing project for Social Media Platform.
 - 📫 You can email me in my mailing address. kushal.kharel700@gmail.com
-- ⚡ New Days always give us New Lesson of our life.
+- ⚡ New Day always give us New Lesson of our life.